NaturalHistoryMuseum/scratchpads2/patches/failed/README.txt

-Patches in this directory can not longer be applied to Drupal core (as of 23rd August 2018)
+Patches in this directory can not longer be applied to Drupal core but once were.
+See commits for each failed patch for info.